profbmuthu/OnLine/PITCHME.md

 ---
 <!-- .slide: data-autoslide="2000" -->
 ### Data <span style="color: #e49436"> Volume</span>

 - Organizations no longer have to merely manage their own data.
 - As data volume increases, the value of different data records will decrease in proportion to age, type, richness, and quantity among other factors.

 ---
 <!-- .slide: data-autoslide="2000" -->
 ### Data <span style="color: #e49436">  Volume</span>

-- Data generated from emails to Facebook posts, from purchase histories to web links, is contributing to the growth of data.
+- Data generated from emails to Facebook posts, purchase histories, web links, contribute to growth of data.
 - Current challenge is in extracting value from this data.
-- Sometimes this means particular data elements, and at other times, the focus is instead on identifying trends and relationships between pieces of data.
 - Includes the current data volume

 ---
 <!-- .slide: data-autoslide="2000" -->
 ### Data <span style="color: #e49436">  Velocity.</span>

 - Velocity of data is the measure of how fast the data is coming in.
 - Data volume measures the amount of data available to an organization.
 - Data velocity measures the speed of data creation, streaming, and aggregation.